 Do most defendants have defenses to creditor lawsuits?

 Yes.
 One or more of the common defenses discussed below probably applies to your case.
 Each of the defenses discussed below — if it applies to your case — is a reason why the plaintiff should lose and you should win.
-If you have questions about whether a particular defense might apply to your case, call the NYC Financial Justice Hotline at 212-925-4929.
+If you have questions about whether a particular defense might apply to your case, call the NYC Financial Justice Hotline at 212-925-4929, or click here to request assistance.

 What is the best way to present my defenses to the court?

 To alert the court to your defenses, you should list them briefly in your answer.
-You can download the answer form online, get it at the civil court clerk’s office, or call the NYC Financial Justice Hotline at 212-925-4929 for assistance preparing your own Pro Se Answer.
+You can download the answer form online, get it at the civil court clerk’s office, or call the NYC Financial Justice Hotline at 212-925-4929 for assistance preparing your own Pro Se Answer (or click here to request assistance).

 Defense 1: Improper Service (no personal jurisdiction)